-On March 14, 2023, Company and Mr. entered into a new Employment Agreement (the "New Kanders Employment Agreement"), which provides for Mr. Kanders' continued employment as Executive Chairman of the Company's Board, for a term to commencing effective as of January 1, 2023 (the "Commencement Date") and terminating on the fifth anniversary of the Commencement Date, subject to earlier termination as provided therein.
-Mr. Kanders is entitled to an annual base salary of \$600,000, subject to annual review by the Compensation Committee as more particularly provided in the New Kanders Employment Agreement.
+On March 14, 2023, Company and Mr. Kanders entered into a new Employment Agreement (the "Kanders Employment Agreement"), which provides for Mr. Kanders' continued employment as Executive Chairman, for a term to commencing effective as of January 1, 2023 (the "Commencement Date") and terminating on the fifth anniversary of the Commencement Date, subject to earlier termination as provided therein.
+Mr. Kanders is entitled to an annual base salary of \$600,000, subject to annual review by the Compensation Committee as more particularly provided in the Kanders Employment Agreement.